-You will have encountered a 4-bit LFSR in my introductory talks, which implements the primitive polynomial: $1 + X^3 + X^4$.
+You encountered a 4-bit LFSR in Lecture 5 slide 17, which implements the primitive polynomial: $1 + X^3 + X^4$.
 You are now required to implement a 7-bit LFSR implementing the polynomial: $1 + X + X^7$.
 Assuming that you initialize the shift register to 7'd1, work out manually the first 10 sequence values of the output sequence.
 (The output sequence should be 127 long without repetition, is known as a pseudo-random binary sequence or PRBS.)